geniusmaaakun/webclip/README.md

 * -d: also save the image file of the target page

 ```
-// convert the file and save
+// Converts the HTML of the target URL to markdown and saves it locally in the specified directory
 webclip -u "{URL}" -o "{OUTPUT_DIR}"

-// Convert the file, save it, and save it to the database
+// By adding --save, you can save it to the database and list it with the server command described later.
 webclip -u "{URL}" -o "{OUTPUT_DIR}" -save

-// Convert and save the file, save it to the database, and also save the image file of the target page
+// It also downloads images in HTML
 webclip -u "{URL}" -o "{OUTPUT_DIR}" -save -d
 ```